 sponsorship and committee information courtesy of the Legislative Information

 Acevedo is a police officer for the Chicago Police Department, and he was decorated for heroism and valor by the Cook County Sheriff's Office for rescuing victims trapped in a fire.
-He is fighting to ensure that our streets are safe by sponsoring legislation to ban assault weapons, crack down on individuals who sell firearms without a license, punish individuals who contribute to the impersonation of police officers by manufacturing or selling false badges, and those who knowingly fail to provide vehicle registration records to the Secretary of State in order to conceal a vehicle's identity.
-He helped pass the Safe Neighborhood Act for crime prevention and the Arnold Morales Bill to prevent children for accessing guns.
+He is fighting to ensure that our streets are made safer by sponsoring legislation to ban assault weapons and crack down on individuals who sell firearms without a license.
+He helped pass the Safe Neighborhood Act for crime prevention, the Arnold Morales Bill to prevent children from accessing guns and a measure requiring weapons to be reported within 72 hours of the discovery of being lost or stolen.
 Acevedo also fought for legislation allowing veterans returning from active duty to use their qualifications earned through the armed forces to apply for positions within law enforcement.

-Every year, Acevedo fights to ensure residents of the 2nd District receive their fair share of state funding.
-He has secured millions in funding for numerous programs and organizations within the district, including restoring funding for the CTA's Blue Line to keep it running.
-Acevedo has successfully sponsored the KidCare Health Program, a low-cost health insurance program for children, and the State Hispanic Employment Plan, which he is now fighting to extend to Asian-Americans to help employ more minority workers in the communities within the 2nd District.
+Acevedo has secured millions of dollars in funding for numerous programs and organizations within the 2nd District, including the Instituto Health Sciences Career Academy (IHSCA), which is the first healthcare-oriented high school; La Casa, which is the first off-campus apartments with the benefits of on-campus residence halls; and restoring funding for the CTA's Blue Line.
+Acevedo successfully sponsored the KidCare Health Program, a low-cost health insurance program for children, and the State Hispanic Employment Plan, which he is now fighting to extend to Asian-Americans to help employ more minority workers in local neighborhoods.

 As House sponsor of the Illinois Dream Act, Acevedo pushed this historical legislation that was designed to make scholarships, college savings, and prepaid tuition programs available to undocumented students who graduated from Illinois high schools.
-The act provides a great opportunity for many students who would otherwise not attend an institute of higher learning.
+The law provides a great opportunity for students who would otherwise not be able to attend college.
 Acevedo has always been an advocate for the enhancement of our children's educational careers and he continues to push for legislation that will provide the best educational experience for all our children.